81 Important agile terminologies you need to know

 So let us dive deeper into the Agile terminology, shall we?

-ATDD (Acceptance Test-Driven Development) is a collaborative method that involves team members from several viewpoints (customer, development, and testing) working together to write acceptance tests before implementing the relevant functionality.
+The first agile terminology that is popular in agile software development is ATDD (Acceptance Test-Driven Development).
+It is a collaborative method that involves team members from several viewpoints (customer, development, and testing) working together to write acceptance tests before implementing the relevant functionality.

 3. Antipattern

-Antipatterns are the standard solutions that are ineffective and may result in an unwanted result to their shared problem.
+Antipatterns are the standard solutions that are ineffective and may result in unwanted results for their shared problem.
+While using this term be extra cautious as it can bring negative results to the user.

-When the product owner and some or all of the team refine the backlog constantly to ensure that the backlog only contains the correct type of items is known as Backlog Refinement.
-It must also be understood that those appropriate items are prioritized and are on top of the backlog as they are ready for delivery.
+Another popular agile terminology that is known by every professional is backlog refinement.
+In the backlog refinement process, the product owner and some or all of the team constantly refine the backlog to ensure it contains only the correct type of items.
+It’s also crucial to prioritize these appropriate items and place them at the top of the backlog when they are ready for delivery.

 Behavior Driven Development (BDD), is an agile practice where you have team members deliberate the usually anticipated behavior of a given system to create a collective understanding of expected functionality.